 This is quite the Catch-22.
 Researchers are asked to limit their scope and get the work done with less money and fewer people, but the information needed is more urgent than ever.

 How to Gather User Insights During a Recession

 Step 1: Double Check the Vision and Roadmap

 Before anything else, UX Research & Design should review the Product(s) Roadmaps and vision to identify what information is needed to achieve business goals despite the recession.
 Think big picture.
-The goal being, we want to identify the types of research that can be applied across multiple products, business units, experiences.
+The goal being, we want to identify the types of research that can be applied across multiple products, business units, and experiences.

 Step 2: Prioritize Research Initiative Goals & Questions

-Using the higher-level business goals as a guide, prioritize research efforts, by focusing on topics, questions, and end-users that will have the most impact.
+Using the higher-level business goals as a guide, prioritize research efforts by focusing on topics, questions, and end-users that will have the most impact.
 If you get too granular, you risk not making a big enough impact to justify the value of your work.

 Step 3: Execute & Expand Your Reach

 How you gather information during a recession can vary greatly, but here are some resources you may not have considered.